conal/reify-core-examples/readme.md

     stack build
     stack exec reify-core-examples

 If you're on Mac OS (or another OS that supports "open") and if everything is working, you'll see one or more displayed PDFs.
 The PDF gets saved in out/.

-Edit Main.hs to enable/disable test examples and add new ones.
+To enable/disable test examples and add new ones, edit Main.hs.